 Also, take note that the love meter will not be stagnant.
 If you are playing and don't talk to a bachelorette for a while, or talk to someone she dislikes, the love meter for that bachelorette will go down.
 For example, if you have a fairly high love meter rating for Misty and you start talking to Paulina, Misty's love meter will steadily go down, so be careful to who you choose!

 Following the previous idea, the bachelorettes are fully aware of one another and will react to one another as in the show.
-Now, I have it that Misty and Paulina hate one another, and Sam and Michelle don't like each other.
+Obviously Sam and Paulina have a mutual disliking for one another, as well as Paulina and Valerie.
+I have it that Misty and Paulina hate one another, and Sam and Michelle don't like each other.
 So if you were to mention one name to the other, they obviously won't be happy about it.
 This is why the love meters will be active throughout the game.

 You can also have your OC befriend another OC!
 This will make things more interesting.
 For example, Misty is friends with Allegra Garcia, and Michelle is friends with Carrie Francess.
 If you like that idea, you can talk to one of the other OC makers and figure out something.
 There will be some times in the game where Danny encounters more than one bachelorette at the same time.